AML Pre Workout Review – The New King Of Pre Workouts?

 It’s always a bad thing, here’s why.

-Fair play, they do disclose the dosages of all the key ingredients (citrulline malate, caffeine, betaine, etc) and you can find out the doses of other ingredients by searching the company website, but using a proprietary blend is a thing of the past and for a product which claims to be designed with athletes in mind, I was disappointed to see the doses of certain ingredients remain undisclosed, if only purely from a transparency stance.
+Fair play, they do disclose the dosages of all the key ingredients (citrulline malate, caffeine, betaine, etc) and you can find out the doses of other ingredients by searching the company website, but using a proprietary blend is a thing of the past.
+For a product which claims to be designed with athletes in mind, I was disappointed to see the doses of certain minor ingredients remain undisclosed, if only purely from a transparency stance.

 But as far as bad points go, and the way I usually pick a product apart in this section, AML Pre Workout made it out without too much damage, don’t you think?

-Let's break down the nutrition information to see exactly how AML Pre Workout is built to improve your workout performance, and whether it actually does the job.
+Let’s break down the nutrition information to see exactly how AML Pre Workout is built to improve your workout performance, and determine whether it does the job.